fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * ELB: Launch configuration, auto scaling group
 * ALB: Target group

+## RDB
+* MySQL, MariaDB, PostgreSQL and Oracle utilize synchronous physical replication to keep data on the standyby up-to-date with the primary.
+(NO SQL Server)
+* Read replicas are available in Amazon RDS for MySQL, MariaDB, and PostgreSQL as well as Amazon Aurora.
+(NO SQL Server and Oracle)

 ## S3
 * Delete the bucket without removing the content of the bucket will get 409
 * S3-IA provide the same performance as S3